EvaMaire/Markets_NWMadagascar/README.md

 All modelling and plots were produced in R.

-If you would like to replicate the analysis, clone this repository and proceed running the R code in this order:
+If you would like to replicate the analysis, clone this repository and run the R code in this order:

 -
 -